aqaPayam/NakhBot/docs/domain/03-attributes.md

 * none
 * matched
 * unmatched
+* blocked

 Rules:

 * Use normalized pair ordering: `user_a_id < user_b_id`.
 * UserPairState is a symmetric pair-level summary only.
 * UserPairState must not store directional states.
+* `blocked` is internal/safety-only.
+* `blocked` must not be exposed as a user-facing Block action or visible user status.

 Directional actions must be read from source records: